-My name is Danielle Ruais (Roo-ay) and I am the owner of Swim Baby Swim, LLC, and a certified Infant Aquatics Instructor.
+My name is Danielle Ruais (Roo-ay) and I am the owner of Coastal Infant Aquatics, LLC, and a certified Infant Aquatics Instructor.
 Swimming has been a huge part of my life.
 I have always loved the water, lifeguarding for 7 years and teaching swimming lessons to children under 6 years old.

 I have a Bachelors of Science Degree in Recreation Management and Therapeutic Recreation from the University of New Hampshire.
 I have spent a large part of my life caring for and working with children.